Magnety/tuFramework_win/documentation/setting_up_paths.md

 Once the file is open in a text editor, add the following lines to the bottom:
 ```
-export tuFramework_raw_data_base="/media/fabian/nnUNet_raw"
+export tuFramework_raw_data_base="/media/fabian/tuframework_raw"
-export nnUNet_preprocessed="/media/fabian/nnUNet_preprocessed"
+export tuframework_preprocessed="/media/fabian/tuframework_preprocessed"
-export RESULTS_FOLDER="/media/fabian/nnUNet_trained_models"
+export RESULTS_FOLDER="/media/fabian/tuframework_trained_models"
 ```

-(of course adapt the paths to your system and remember that nnUNet_preprocessed should be located on an SSD!)
+(of course adapt the paths to your system and remember that tuframework_preprocessed should be located on an SSD!)

 Then save and exit.
 To be save, make sure to reload the .bashrc by running `source /home/fabian/.bashrc`.
 Reloading needs only be done on terminal sessions that were already open before you saved the changes.
 Any new terminal you open